 Both the X-E2S and the G7 have been discontinued, but can regularly be found used on eBay.
 The G7 was replaced by the Panasonic G85, while the X-E2S was followed by the Fujifilm X-E3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 Review summary: Fujifilm X-E2S vs Panasonic G7

 So how do things add up?
-Is there a clear favorite between the Fujifilm X-E2S and the Panasonic G7?
+Is the Fujifilm X-E2S better than the Panasonic G7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger sensor produces good images even in poorly lit environments.